 The idea is to be able to scale the program just as you would with your existing sales and marketing process, effectively putting a reinforcing layer on top.

 Once your partner is engaged in the partnership, it’s time to bring them up to speed.
 Since you are asking your partner to refer and essentially sell your services, it’s important that they understand the basics of what you are offering as well as the latest product updates.
+You can do this by developing a channel enablement strategy.

-For companies that have referral partner programs embedded as part of their entire business strategy, it may be worth notifying partners weeks in advance before a new feature is released so they can get prepared once it becomes available for the end-users.
+For companies that have referral partner programs embedded as part of their entire business strategy, it may be worth notifying partners weeks in advance before a new feature is released so they can get prepared once it becomes available for the end users.

 You wouldn’t want to send a salesman out "in the wild" without any information on the product or service they have to sell.